 KOH-I-NOOR

-A box of Kohinoor pencils, pastels, or wax crayons is another perfect gift from the Czech Republic.
-Its factory in České Budějovice has been in operation since 1848.
-In their stores, you can buy both creative aids for children and quality art supplies for professionals.
+A box of Koh-i-noor pencils, pastels, or wax crayons makes a perfect gift.
+The factory in České Budějovice has been operating since 1848.
+Stores sell creative supplies for children and professional art materials.

 Where to buy Koh-i-noor products?